mihaildono/padawan-project/youngling/introduction.md

 ```

 ## Loops
-Some times we want to `iterate` through a collection and perform the an action for every element and not go through them individually.
-These constructs are called `loops`.
-Initially we will use `for` loop.
-This is a machinery which increments a certain `variable` by a specific value.
+Sometimes we want to `iterate` through a collection and perform the an action
+for every element and not go through them individually.
+These constructs are
+called `loops`.
+Initially we will use the `for` loop.
+This is a mechanism which increments a certain `variable` by a specific value.
 For example if we have an array with length 10 and we want to go through the whole thing, we start at index 0, go through each number until we reach index 9.
 This is an example `for loop`:
 ```js
 for (i = 0; i < 5; i++) {
     arr[i] // arr[0] => 69, arr[1] => 31 ...